P.J. Fleck leaving Western Michigan to coach Minnesota

 MINNEAPOLIS (AP) — P.J.
-Fleck is leaving Western Michigan and heading to Minnesota to coach a football team reeling from a threatened boycott of a bowl game and the handling of a sexual assault investigation.
+Fleck is leaving Western Michigan to take over a Minnesota program reeling from a threatened player boycott of a bowl game and the handling of a sexual assault investigation.

-Both schools announced the move Friday.
-Minnesota athletic director Mark Coyle cited Fleck’s “infectious energy and passion” and work building “a unique, positive culture” at Western Michigan.
-Fleck is to be introduced at an afternoon news conference at Minnesota.
+Minnesota athletic director Mark Coyle said Friday that he was bringing in Fleck in hopes that his seemingly boundless enthusiasm would help unite a program and school that have been fractured over the last month.

-The hiring comes three days after Coyle fired Tracy Claeys following a standoff between the team’s players and the administration over the suspension of 10 players in connection with the sex assault allegations.
+“P.J. is a proven winner and a strong leader,” Coyle said in a statement issued before an afternoon news conference.
+“He’s built a unique, positive culture that gets the best out of his students on the field and in the classroom.
+His infectious energy and passion make him a terrific coach and dynamic recruiter.”

-Coyle promised to quickly find a replacement for Claeys despite this being late in college football’s hiring season.
-He needs a coach to plunge into recruiting and address the deep divisions between the players that remain and the school’s administration.
-Coyle and President Eric Kaler flew to Chicago on Wednesday for meetings.
-The two sides reached an agreement two days later.
+The hiring comes three days after Coyle fired Tracy Claeys following a standoff between players and the administration over the suspension of 10 players in connection with the assault allegations that date to September.
+Coyle needed to quickly find a replacement who could plunge into recruiting and he found someone he hopes can help bridge the deep divisions that remain between the team and school leaders.

 Most Read Stories